 Miami is one of the fastest growing cities in the nation, and MWK wants to ensure that our continued growth is sustainable, improves the quality of life for our citizens, and protects our natural resources.
 We should be utilizing best management practices and up-to-date science to protect our city from sea level rise.
 Natural “green” infrastructure, such as corals, seagrass, and mangroves, can also reduce flooding and storm surge.
 MWK therefore also fights for protections for these barriers, as well as restoration projects that recover our lost natural barriers.
 (See also PortMiami Deep Dredge legal advocacy.)

 Miami deserves sewage-free bay that is ready for the challenges of the future.
 Help us fight for one.
-Visit our blog and contact us to learn more.
+Contact us to learn more.